MrGiovanni/ModelsGenesis/README.md

 <br/>

-# Let Models Genesis learn visual representation from your own unlabeled data
+# Learn Models Genesis from your own unlabeled data

 ### 0. Dependencies